2022 Western Division AFS Travel Grants

 - Indigenous/Tribal Members *New Opportunity*

 Grants will be awarded at the discretion of the WDAFS Executive Committee.
-The maximum award amount will cover the registration rate for the 2021 meeting.
-Maximum budgets for each category are: Student $5,000; Early Career Professional $1,000; Professional $750; Emeritus $500; International $750; and, Indigenous/Tribal Members $2,000.
+The award amount will cover registration and some travel costs for the 2022 meeting.
+Maximum budgets for each category are Student $5,000; Early Career Professional $1,500; Professional $750; Emeritus $500; International $750; Indigenous/Tribal Members $2,000; and, Diversity and Inclusion Mentorship $1,000.
+Funds within each of these categories may divided among multiple qualified applicants.

 Please consult the WDAFS website for the latest information about conference.

-Current Society and WDAFS membership required (exception given to the Indigenous/Tribal Member category).
+Current Society and WDAFS membership required (exception given to the Indigenous/Tribal Member and Diversity and Inclusion Mentorship categories).
 You will be asked to provide your AFS membership number.

 Applicants will be ranked on the following criteria:

-- Applicants who actively participate at the 2021 annual meeting.
+- Applicants who plan to actively participate at the 2022 annual meeting.
 This can include presenting an oral or poster presentation, assisting the planning committee, moderating a session, etc.

 - Applicants who are active (or interested in becoming active) in a sub-unit, Chapter, Western Division, or the Society.

-- Indicate a strong interest in fisheries, oceans, aquatic science and management
+- Applicants who indicate a strong interest in fisheries, oceans, aquatic science and management.

 International only: Applicants must reside outside the United States.
-If you reside outside of WDAFS boundaries, Provinces of British Columbia and the Yukon Territory in Canada; Mexico; U.S. associated entities in the Eastern Pacific Ocean, please contact Doug Austen ([email protected]) and request to become a Western Division member.
+If you reside outside of WDAFS boundaries, Provinces of British Columbia and the Yukon Territory in Canada, Mexico, or U.S. associated entities in the Eastern Pacific Ocean, please contact Doug Austen ([email protected]) and request to become a Western Division member.

 Indigenous/Tribal Member: Those who self-identify as being American Indian, Alaska Native, First Nation, Native Hawaiian, or Pacific Islander.
 Preference will be given to Society and WDAFS members, but membership is not required and award will cover non-member registration.